Rules

 Please check the table below for the KL Cup match formats and general rules for each age group.

-Minimum number of players3455
+Minimum number of players 4 5 7 7

 *Teams can not shoot directly from the kick in.
 The ball must be touched by a player on the same team first.
 If a player shoots directly and it touches a player on the opponent team and goes in the goal a goal kick will be awarded.